 If you arrived in the United States when you were a child and are not currently in a legal status, DACA could be for you.
-If you apply for DACA and are accepted, you are able to work lawfully within the United States.
+If you apply for the DACA program and are accepted, you are able to work lawfully within the United States.
 Additionally, you will not be subject to deportation.

 What are the Requirements for DACA?